 These Gurrutu, relationship roles, and the responsibility not only cover the people I am related to but also cover the yirralka estates that the same relationship terms are applied to.

 That is my Mari grandmother’s people, on my mother’s side, are my Mari and also their lands and clan are called my Mari lands and clan.

-For example: As a child I have responsibility to not only my mother’s people, but also to my mother’s people’s lands, their law and ceremonies.
+For example: As a child, I have a responsibility to not only my mother’s people but also to my mother’s people’s lands, their law and ceremonies.
 This means that I am a caretaker for their lands and business issues, like a manager.
 I’m a manager and also a caretaker for all the animals and other resources on my mother’s estates.
 I’m also responsible to make sure most of the work is done for my mother’s people.
 This is called a Yothu – Yindi relationship that many people know about.